AdkhamBoy101/Intrusion_detection/README.md

-# Intrusion_detection system on a RasspberryPi
+# Intrusion_detection system on a RaspberryPi

 You must have two mail accounts one for sending email